Sousow/py-voip/README.md

 ### Implementation of Voice over Internet Protocol (VOIP) in Python3
 It is an implementation of Voice over Internet Protocol in Python3.
+Developing it further as a web app using Flask python module.

 ### Running instructions
 - Create a virtual environment, using `python -m venv env`